(rana)

 The majority of amphibians complete the first part of their life cycle in the water and then move onto land as adults.
 Vancouver Island supports two species of native frogs and the Western Toad.
 A further two species, the Bullfrog and Bronze Frogs, are introduced and now pose a serious threat to our native frogs.

-Vancouver Islands’ tiniest frogs are smaller than a penny, but did you know that the world’s largest frog can grow to be longer than 30 cm and weigh more than 3 kilos!
-There are more than 4,700 species of frogs around the world.
-There are about 90 species of frogs in North America.
+Vancouver Island’s tiniest frogs are smaller than a penny, but did you know that the world’s largest frog can grow to be longer than 30 cm and weigh more than 3 kilos?
+According to the WAF, there are more than 8,698 existing species of amphibians worldwide, of which 7,699 are species of frogs.
+There are about 90 species of amphibians in North America.
 Unfortunately, around 120 amphibian species, including frogs, toads, and salamanders, have disappeared from the planet since the early 80s.

 (I’m a volunteer for a wildlife park in Burnham on Sea, Somerset, UK.
 (42 acres.)